wamburu/blog/content/posts/2020-09-02-platforming-the-future-safaricom/index.md

   <img src="./images/google_trends.png" alt="'Cheap' 'Best' searches comparison" />
 </div>

-** 2. TikTok **.
+** 2. TikTok**.
 Specifically user retention & the speed they achieved product-market-fit.
 Average user session is ~294s with each session having >100 content units.
 Traditional social media trails this.
 Twitter session is ~114s with 50-75 content units.
-Tiktok has managed to attain this stickiness from their near-perfect ** recommendation algorithm **.
+Tiktok has managed to attain this stickiness from their near-perfect **recommendation algorithm**.
 As you use it, gives you the impression it knows you better by the interaction.
 Same with Spotify.
 Spotify & TikTok like many digital products serve content using recommendations in-turn boosting the **user experience**, rendering what you **just** want to see.

 ** Failed Experiments? ** <br/>
 3 years ago (2017), Safaricom launched [Masoko.com](https://www.masoko.com/).
 The model was sketchy.
 Safaricom acted as a retailer but it was also opened to 3rd parties.
 However, they cut 3rd party vendors in November 2019, with a new revamp site that is still [awful](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fwww.masoko.com%2F).<br/> What went wrong? <br/> E-commerce is hard in Africa.
 Some facts & numbers to back this:
 - Purchase power is low: **$42** is the average amount consumers spend online annually in Kenya.
 Globally that amount is **$2,594** for the same period.
-- Last-mile challenges - Cost of transporting goods in sub Saharan countries is 5x (per unit distance) in some sub-Saharan African countries compared to the US.
+- Last-mile challenges - Cost of transporting goods in sub-Saharan countries is 5x (per unit distance) in some sub-Saharan African countries compared to the US.

 Last year, the retail revenue was **$20B**, but e-commerce has managed to capture **$640M**.
 That is **3%**.
 Most consumers bought Electronics & Media (**$430M**) more than any other product category.
 Copying & relying on traditional modes to E-Commerce won't be viable for the current market, or is it?
 Amazon ranks as the 13th popular site in Kenya, 2 spots ahead of Jumia.

 But this doesn't mean it's impossible.

-** Platforms & Aggregators ** <br/>
+** Platforms & Aggregators** <br/>
-One distinction we need to make is between **Aggregators** and ** Platforms **.
+One distinction we need to make is between **Aggregators** and ** Platforms**.
 An aggregator sits between the user and service providers.
 They own the user & scale the relationship.
 They help users & suppliers find each other.
 An example is Google.
 Google aggregates users who come on the site to look for information.
 They sell these users to relevant advertisers.
 The main revenue is from advertising.
 A Platform from Bill Gates quote is 'when the economic value of everybody that uses it, exceeds the value of the company that creates it'.
 An example is Apple.
 They sell phones but they create much greater value from the apps via the app store.
 It's a whole economy.<br/> Here is an illustration by <a href="https://stratechery.com/">Ben Thompson</a> on the difference.
 <div className="Image__Small">
   <img src="./images/platform-vs-aggregator.jpg" alt="Aggregator,platform comparison" />
 </div>

-Platforms lets its users and customers shine.
-My favorite analogy is **Platforms are enablers while Aggregators are regulators **.<br/>
+Platforms let their users and customers shine.
+My favorite analogy is **Platforms are enablers while Aggregators are regulators**.<br/>

 ** Post-mortem **<br/>
 At this point, we need to answer two questions: <br/>
 1. Was/Is Masoko an aggregator or a platform? <br/>
 2. What are the alternative paths for the product? <br/>
 My answer to the first question: an **aggregator**.<br/> Did suppliers gain any more benefits than listings?
-Did the users get any more value than being connected to suppliers? <br/> Users churned to classified sites like [Jiji](https://jiji.co.ke/) & [PigiaMe](https://www.pigiame.co.ke/), it's far better competitors with superior product & catalogue.
+Did the users get any more value than being connected to suppliers? <br/> Users churned to classified sites like [Jiji](https://jiji.co.ke/) & [PigiaMe](https://www.pigiame.co.ke/), it's far better competitors with superior product & catalog.

 ### The Marketplace <br/>
 What are the alternative paths?